alindragut/web_scraper/README.md

     2025-06-09 12:55:07 - INFO - Overall Match Rate:  96.88%
     ```

+## Benchmarks

 ## Future Work & Potential Improvements

 This project provides a solid foundation, but there are many ways it could be extended and improved:

--   **Proxy Integration & Rotation:** The Fetchers could integrate a proxy rotation service (e.g., using `rotating-proxies` library).
+-   **Proxy Integration & Rotation:** The Fetchers could integrate a proxy rotation.
 This would make the system far more robust against IP blocks.

 -   **Kubernetes:** Solid choice to make the project truly production ready.